muddygs/joomla-claw-admin/README.md

+> This project is not sponsored by or associated with Joomla! project in any way.

-# COM_CLAW Joomla 4 components and libraries to support event management for our organization
+# COM_CLAW Joomla 5 components and libraries to support event management for our organization

 The main purpose of this code base is to support event management of our bi-annual conference.
 We needed a solution that manages our complex